Local Galois representations of Swan conductor one: Product formula of Deligne--Laumon

-We recall a statement of the product formula of Deligne-Laumon.
+We recall a statement of the product formula of Deligne--Laumon.
 In this paper, we need only the rank one case, which is proved in \cite[Proposition 10.12.1]{DelconstL}, but we follow the notation in \cite{LauTFcW}.